 One attractive means of enhancing an existing line’s power transfer capacity is to convert it from AC to DC.
 For example, a feasibility study at a past Cigré Session demonstrated that the thermal power transfer capacity of 300 kV lines in Norway could increase from 70 to 80% by conversion to DC.
 Accounting for the fact that many AC lines cannot operate at their thermal limits because of stability constraints, this relative capacity increase might prove even greater.

 The key issues for AC to DC conversion of transmission lines are corona and electric field effects, which together determine the maximum DC voltage level that can be attained.
 However, insulation aspects are also critical since they will affect power transfer capacity as well as a line’s operational reliability.

-This INMR article from 2010, contributed by J. Lundquist and I. Gutman in Sweden and K. Halsan of Statnett in Norway, discussed several of these aspects.
+This edited past contribution to INMR by Jan Lundquist and Igor Gutman in Sweden and K. Halsan of Statnett in Norway, reviewed these aspects.

 Insulation aspects associated with AC to DC conversion comprise such factors as:

 • Line insulators;

 • Safety clearances.

 When converting a line, it is essential to utilize the vertical distance between cross-arm and ground as efficiently as possible without jeopardizing reliability or safety.
 This vertical distance is made up of three components: insulator length, conductor sag, and safety clearance to ground (see Fig. 1).
 All three are therefore closely related to the line’s power transfer capacity.

 Insulator length is related to line voltage while conductor sag to its current rating.
 Larger conductor sag permits higher conductor temperature and higher current rating.
 The safety clearance to ground is determined by local safety codes and in some cases international standards.
 Required clearance is either directly related to voltage level or indirectly by being dependent on insulator length.